mohankumargupta/espidf-playground/README.md

 (Not served, just opened locally on PC)

+# ISSUES
+- Using a SD Card adapter with a micro SD card.
+The adpater is connected to esp32 using soldered jumper wires.
+Need to apply pressure on SD card in order for contacts to be held on adapter.
+- For some reason, not accepting filenames with _ or - on SD card. f_stat returning FR_INVALID_NAME.

 # TODO
 - http_server: handle large files
 - websockets: handle payload larger than 127 bytes